About the CoD

 Strategic Objectives

-• Cooperate to encourage adherence to the Warsaw Declaration principles in countries within and the Community of Democracies;
+Strategic Objective 1: Strengthen adherence to the principles of the Warsaw Declaration in countries within and outside the Community.